. Super cool looking and easy to make, maybe you could scare up some time to make a couple dozen of these for your next Howloween party!!

 Chilled cake balls.

-By the way, here’s the Basic Cake Pop How-to if you don’t know what I mean.
+Basic Cake Pop How-to if you don’t know what I mean.
 It’s not as thorough as the directions in my book, but it will get the job done.

 And below is a quick illustration of how I dip.